oh-scaffolds/sinit/README.md

 ```
 # preferred, use configured template name
-$ pinit new node myproject
+$ sinit new node myproject

 ```